skseth/scaffolder/README.md

 ## scaffold.toml

-The library expects the src project to contain a file called scaffold.toml.
+The library expects the root of the scaffolded project to contain a file called scaffold.toml.

 It has 3 sections :